 FilmLA helps coordinate film permits and works closely with public authorities to make sure filming in your community is legal and safe.

 We invite you to contact us at any time.
 FilmLA is open from 8 a.m. to 6 p.m.
 Monday through Friday, but our on-call line is available 24/7 including holidays and weekends.

 Frequently Asked Questions About Filming On-Location

 Filming Rules and Regulations

 Rules applying to on-location filming are similar across all City and County jurisdictions served by FilmLA.
 A standard process applies to Obtain a Film Permit.
 Specific requirements unique to each jurisdiction can be found on our Area Requirements page, including Area Special Conditions that apply specifically to filming in certain neighborhoods.

 Local authorities will generally approve film permits within the following guidelines.
-These guidelines can be exceeded after circulating a Community Filming Survey to collect feedback about additional activity.
+These guidelines can be exceeded (see Conditional Film Activities) after circulating a Community Filming Survey to collect feedback about the proposed shoot.

 Standard Hours: In residential areas, Standard filming hours during Monday to Friday are from 7:00 AM – 10:00 PM.
 On weekends (Saturday and Sunday), 9:00 AM - 10:00 PM.

-Intermittent Traffic Control: Traffic can be held for up to two minutes with the aid of uniformed traffic officers.
+Intermittent Traffic Control: Vehicle traffic can be held for up to two minutes with the aid of uniformed traffic officers.
 Film crews are not permitted to direct traffic.

-Production Vehicle Parking: Filmmakers may request posted “no parking” areas for use by commercial production vehicles, Production vehicles may only be parked on one side of the street, however both sides may be posted for clearance.
-These signs are placed by the LADOT a minimum of 24 hours in advance.
+Production Vehicle Parking: Filmmakers may reserve posted, “no parking” areas for use by commercial production vehicles.
+Production vehicles may only be parked along the curb on one side of the street, however public parking on both sides of the street may be restricted for safety and clearance.